Dolmen Insurance Brokers

 Failure to pay or default

-We reserve the right to instigate cancellation proceeding in the event of the following:
+We reserve the right to instigate cancellation proceedings in the event of the following:

-- your bank returns your cheque due to insufficient funds or any other reason
+- Your bank returns your cheque for any reason

 - Insurer imposed cancellation

 Your insurer may cancel your policy in certain circumstances.
 These conditions are clearly outlined on all policy documents.
 We reserve the right to take legal action for the recovery of any outstanding premiums due to insurers or fees due to Dolmen.